cafeyocheg/business_ML/README.md

 # business_ML
-Machine Learning methods for business tasks
+Machine Learning methods for business tasks.

 Tasks are:
 1. Uplift modelling for customer relationship management
 2. Classification of churn customers with profit estimation